Find Strength in Rejection

 Chances are you've been rejected.
 You've experienced disappointment.
 You've felt the pain of not getting what you want.
 People have disappointed you.
 You've struggled with hope.
 If rejection hasn't beat the crap out of you, you're not risking anything, you don't want anything, and you've quit.

-In my thirties, I drank the positive thinking kool-aid and why wouldn't I?
+In my thirties, I drank the positive-thinking kool-aid—and why wouldn’t I?
 People wanted to know me.
 Employers wanted to hire me.
-My kids wanted to spend time with me and my husband wanted to build a life with me.
-It was easy to be an optimist who could see the silver lining in everything and be content.
+My kids wanted my attention, and my husband wanted to build a life with me.
+Optimism was easy.
+Life seemed full of silver linings.

-In my forties, the kool-aid proved to be sugar and food colouring.
-I lost my job, my husband, some friends, and my children grew up.
-My life turned upside down and no amount of positive thinking fixed it.
+Then my forties arrived, and the kool-aid turned out to be just sugar and food coloring.
+I lost my job, my marriage, some friendships, and watched my children grow up.
+My life flipped upside down, and no amount of positive thinking could fix it.

 Rejection begets more rejection.